Corgibyte/epibot/README.md

 > Randomly assigns pairs from a list of names.
 Requires parameter list-of-names, which should be given as a space-separated list of names to be paired.
 If an odd number of names are given, the first "pair" will be assigned an extra name.
 Once used, the response contains a button which can be used to reshuffle pairs from among the same set.

 #### /login-reminders
 > Using this command while not currently registered for login/logout reminders will register the user to receive the reminders.
 Using this command while currently registered will un-register the user.
-Reminders are sent at ~07:45AM (to log in to Epicenter) and ~04:45PM (to log out from Epicenter).
+Reminders are sent by DM to registered users at ~07:45AM (to log in to Epicenter) and ~04:45PM (to log out from Epicenter).

 #### /stackoverflow question sort
 > Searches stackoverflow.com for a provided question and displays the top five results.
 Requires parameter question which is the question to search for.
 Optionally accepts parameter sort, which has two options: sort by recent activity, or sort by most votes.

+#### /pet-notifications
+> Using this command while not currently registered for pet notifications will register the user to receive notifications.
+Using this command while currently registered will un-register the user.
+Sends a DM notification to registered users each time a message containing an image is sent to a particular channel.

 --------------------